Fleebee/javelin/ReadMe.md

 ## Known issues

-- If you try ro deploy an existing version number for an existing OS, you will get an error Status: 422 Unprocessable Entity
+- If you try to deploy an existing version number for an existing OS, you will get an error Status: 422 Unprocessable Entity
 - This can be fixed in future with a delete fn for the existing asset, for now you can either manually remove the asset in Fithub releases, or deploy a different version number.
 - Other issues to be added...